Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Colonies, Outposts, Research Stations, Industrial Stations, Docks, Shipyards

 ###### Survival
-Survival represents a character's skill surviving in harsh or austere environments.
+Survival represents a character's talent for surviving in harsh or austere environments.
 It's used to build shelters, find food, decontaminate clothing, manage oxygen tanks, etc.
 - **Common Attributes:** Intelligence, Wits
 - **Advanced Specialties:** Vacuum, Non-Breathable Atmosphere, Extreme Temperatures, Radiation
 - **General Specialties:** Terrain (Urban, Forests, Plains, etc), Space Stations, Spacecraft

 ###### Technology
-_Description TBD_ <!-- TODO Describe technology -->
+Technology represents a character's talent for using modern technology.
+It's used to interact with computer systems to retrieve information, recover lost data, and gain unauthorized access.
+It is also used with other consumer technology such as communications, security, and navigation systems.
+While Technology may be used to gain access in to insecure systems, or use pre-written exploits against secure ones, proper software development and hacking requires [Computer Science](#computer-science).
 - **Common Attributes:** Intelligence, Wits
-- **Advanced Specialties:** _TBD_
+- **Advanced Specialties:** Hacking, Data Recovery, Data Forgery, AI Modules, Remote Access
-- **General Specialties:** _TBD_
+- **General Specialties:**  Data Storage, Communications, Security Systems, Navigation Systems

 ##### Skills
 Skills represent abilities that characters have learned through training and practice.